Construction Impacts

 Maplewood Avenue Bridge

-Week of October 20: Work continues within the bridge closure limits on the south side.
-Construction activity includes continued reconstruction of the southern rail support slab.
-The bridge work will continue on the south side through November as the contractor replaces the sidewalks and railings.
-The outbound lane will remain closed throughout the summer.
-Pedestrian access will be maintained at all times via the northern sidewalk.
-For detour options, the meeting presentation, design plans, additional background and to sign up to receive weekly updates on the project, visit the project page.
+BOTH lanes of the bridge are now open to two-way vehicular traffic.
+Concrete barriers will remain along the southern sidewalk until construction is complete.
+Pedestrian access continues.
+Week of November 3: Work continues within the bridge closure limits on the south side.
+Construction activity includes removal of the south side form work.
+The balance of the bridge work will continue on the south side through November as the contractor replaces the sidewalks and railings.
+For additional background and to sign up to receive weekly updates on the project, visit the project page.

 Union Street

-Re-seeding is anticipated in the near future.
-Following up on punch-list items.
+Catch basin cleaning will take place on Thursday, November 6, 2025, which requires NO PARKING on the catch basins.
+Orange cones will mark the areas that should be kept clear of parked vehicles or other obstructions.
 For more information in the April 2, 2024 meeting presentation and video recording and to sign up to receive weekly updates on the project, visit the project page.

 Willard Avenue